marciomat/reverse_engineering/crackmesone/4N0NY31TY/README.md

 # The challenge

 This challenge is quite simple.
-Uppon running the script we have to enter a valid license key:
+Upon running the script we have to enter a valid license key:

 ```
 $ ./crackme